 How to Obtain and Use a Border Crossing Card to Enter the U.S. From Mexico

-For many citizens of Mexico, a Border Crossing Card (BCC) offers a handy way to regularly enter the United States by land or sea, particularly if they live near the U.S. border (near the states of California, Arizona, New Mexico, or Texas).
+For many citizens of Mexico, a Border Crossing Card (BCC or Form DSP-150) offers a handy way to regularly enter the United States by land or sea, particularly if they live near the U.S. border (near the states of California, Arizona, New Mexico, or Texas).
 However, the BCC is often misunderstood.
 As explained below, it is not the equivalent of a U.S. green card, and it comes with many restrictions.

 Overview of Border Crossing Card Benefits and Restrictions

-The BCC itself is a laminated card that authorizes its holders to cross the U.S.-Mexico border by land or to enter the U.S. on a boat from Mexico as a visitor with B-1 or B-2 status.
-That means the purpose of your visit to the United States can lawfully include business, pleasure, medical treatment, or a combination.
-The BCC looks like a driver's license and is the size of a credit card.
+The BCC itself is normally a laminated photo-identification card that authorizes its holders to cross the U.S.-Mexico border by land or to enter the U.S. on a boat from Mexico as a visitor with B-1 or B-2 status.
+Your B-1/B-2 status means that the purpose of your visit to the United States can lawfully include business, pleasure, medical treatment, or a combination.
+A BCC should not be confused with a green card, which is issued only to a U.S. lawful permanent resident.

 Who Qualifies for a Border Crossing Card